Guild Stack Architecture

 Read path (fast): PostgreSQL queries via any service with PG access.

-Read path (slow): CLI queries via structsd query (hits node’s local state store).
+Read path (slow): CLI queries via structsd query (hits the node’s local state store).

 GRASS Bridge